What’s New in 2026

 There are various workplace safety and health resources available to Missouri employers, including:

-- Safe at Work: A website that publishes workplace safety and health statistics, sample OSHA programs, and other resources for employers and employees
+- Safe at Work: A website that publishes workplace safety and health statistics, sample OSHA programs, and other resources for employers and employees.

-- Workers’ Safety Program: Workplace health safety assistance for employers through their workers’ compensation insurer, independent certified consultants, and the program.
+- Workers’ Safety Program: Workplace health and safety assistance for employers through their workers’ compensation insurer, independent certified consultants, and the program.

 - On-Site Safety and Health Consultation Program: Available to small employers (with fewer than 250 employees on-site) in high-hazard industries.
 It’s a free service that conducts mock OSHA inspections to help workplaces identify and address hazards.